viam-modules/lorawan/README.md

 ```

 ## Configure your dragino sensor
 If using a WSQ-LB, be sure to calibrate the sensor using the instructions below.
+Submerge the WQS-LB probes in liquid to obtain valid readings.

 Example OTAA node configuration: